-In all, with over 40 reported named-witness sightings, Blue Bell Hill’s ghost has come a long way from the seemingly apocryphal tale of local renown set in motion in the late 1960s, and its humble beginnings in print, to stand today - with dozens of reliable named-witnessed sightings - as an important modern example of haunting, and arguably the foremost case of its kind in the world today.
+In all, with almost 50 reported named-witness sightings, Blue Bell Hill’s ghost has come a long way from the seemingly apocryphal tale of local renown set in motion in the late 1960s, and its humble beginnings in print, to stand today - with dozens of reliable named-witnessed sightings - as an important modern example of haunting, and arguably the foremost case of its kind in the world today.

 Where is Blue Bell Hill?

 Located equidistantly (at 4 miles) between the County Town of Maidstone (to the south) and the Medway Towns (comprising Chatham, Rochester, and Gillingham), Blue Bell Hill (or Bluebell Hill) forms a high point of the chalk escarpment of the North Downs of Kent (England).

 While the name Blue Bell Hill ('BBH') evokes images of a colourful and serene woodland landscape (of which it must undoubtedly have been deserving in its past), it seems oddly incongruous against the backdrop of the busy and noisy motorway-grade highway (A229) that defines the Hill today.
 Just as incongruous is the idea that the modern dual carriageway and its immediate environs could be the setting for a haunting.